+Though the Economist Intelligence Unit (EIU) expects global growth in 2024, continued geopolitical conflicts, monetary tightening, supply chain disruptions and high interest rates could weigh heavily on the global recession in 2024.

-International geo-political conflicts, global supply chain disruptions, inflation, interest rate hikes and the strong U.S. dollars vis-à-vis other currencies have created the possibility of global recession in 2023.
-At the national level, the Malaysian Government has forecast a Gross Domestic Product (GDP) growth of between 4% and 5% in 2023 compared to a growth forecast of 6.5% to 7.0% in 2022.
+At the national level, the Malaysian Government has forecast a Gross Domestic Product (GDP) growth to range between 4% to 5% in 2024 compared to a growth forecast of 4.0% in 2023.